Amrindra/Amrindra/README.md

 - 👋 Hi, I’m Amrindra
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning full stack web develoment
-- 📫 How to reach me ...
+- 📫 Reach me out on LinkedIn: https://www.linkedin.com/in/amrindra-ouk-0960161a4/

 <!---
 Amrindra/Amrindra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.